roq-trading/roq-api/schema/fbs/README.md

 Market gateways will eventually support a low latency Flatbuffers interface.

 Note!
-The C++ API remains the choice for ultra low latency.
+The C++ API remains the choice for low latency.

 ## Implementation